DumbCounselor/k8sinfra_dt/README.md

 # k8sinfra_dt
 Dark theme for kubernetes.io.
-Also added dark theme for helm.sh.
+Also added dark themes for helm.sh.

 # Based on